beekhof/jira-tool/Docs/Blueprint.md

 Here are the step-by-step prompts for a code-generation LLM.

 ```
-We are building a Go CLI tool called `go-jira-helper` using the `cobra` library and a test-driven (TDD) approach.
+We are building a Go CLI tool called `jira-tool` using the `cobra` library and a test-driven (TDD) approach.

-Create a new `go.mod` file for this project (e.g., `module go-jira-helper`) and then implement the first step.
+Create a new `go.mod` file for this project (e.g., `module jira-tool`) and then implement the first step.

 Create the main application entrypoint (`main.go`) and the root command (`cmd/root.go`).
 The root command should be the main entrypoint and should not have its own `Run` function, as it will only host subcommands.
 Include a basic `cmd/root_test.go` to ensure the command is set up, but it doesn't need to do much yet.
 Use standard Go project layout.
 ```